househouse/design-statement/README.md

 We listen and learn at every stage of a project, and strive to understand as much as we can about as many disciplines as possible, all in the best interest of our clients’ audiences.
 And when we are ready to act, we move quickly and iterate on base work.

-- Have I explored multiple avenues a solution?
+- Have I explored multiple avenues to a solution?
 - Do I have data to support my decisions?
 - Have I aligned my rationale to a real user problem?